Raspberry and pistachio wreath recipe perfect for Christmas and gifting to loved ones! Easy to make, impressive and delicious.

 Optional add-ins

-- ½ cup roughly chopped chocolate
+- ½ cup roughly chopped vegan chocolate

 - ¼ cup raisins